ixiaopan/blog/content/post/linear-regression-01.md

-For a single data point, the residual is defined as below,

-$$
-error = y_i - y'_i = y_i - ax_i - b
-$$

-where $y_i$ is the true value and $y_i'$ is our predicted value.
+### error

 Since we have many data points, we need to sum them up to evaluate the overall errors.

-### error

-Unfortunately, some error terms will cancel out when you do this calculation directly.
+Unfortunately, some error terms will cancel out when you do the this calculation directly.